Hexagonalization of Fishnet integrals II: overlaps and multi-point correlators

 and by an \emph{energy factor}

-where $L$ is the number of columns of Fishnet lattice of extremal points $x_ix_j$ in the Feynman integral under analysis.
-These two contributions multiply the matrix parts and the dynamical parts which contain with the interaction of magnons inserted along different cuts.
-In particular it is useful to notice that the coordinate dependent term that appears in \eqref{glue_1}, \eqref{glue_2}, \eqref{glue_3} inside the trace
+where $L$ is the number of columns of Fishnet lattice of extremal points $x_ix_j$ in the Feynman integral under consideration.
+Furthermore, these contributions multiply the matrix parts and the dynamical parts which come with the two tiles and contain the interaction between magnons inserted along different cuts.
+In particular it is useful to notice that the coordinate-dependent term that appears in \eqref{glue_1}, \eqref{glue_2}, \eqref{glue_3} inside the trace has the form

 that is a product of $SU(2)$ matrices in the representations defined by the excitation numbers $\mathbf{Y}_m$,